MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/evaluate-performance/reference.md

 To analyze the performance of a webpage while it's running (rather than while it's loading):

-1. Go to the page that you want to analyze.
+1. Go to the webpage that you want to analyze, such as the [Photo Gallery demo](https://microsoftedge.github.io/Demos/photo-gallery/).

 1. In DevTools, open the **Performance** tool.